Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 I mean, when we did the Martha's Vineyard, that raised it.

-They're gonna say, we can't do that.
+They're going to say, we can't do that.

-But Governor, you were in Congress and you remember the appropriations process, and you can stop any of these things with one sentence in a bill.
+But, Governor, you were in Congress and you remember the appropriations process, and you can stop any of these things with one sentence in a bill.

 None of the money can be used for this expanded parole authority.

-We've got another bite at the Apple.
+We've got another bite at the apple.

 Unfortunately, it's not until September when the funding comes due.